 Lifting Up Small Businesses in Greenville-Pitt County Grant

-The Greenville-Pitt County Small Business Grant Program is designed to connect local small businesses with the financial resources they need to grow, expand, and contribute to the ongoing revitalization of our communities.
+The Lifting Up Small Businesses in Greenville-Pitt County Grant Program is designed to connect local small businesses with the financial resources they need to grow, expand, and contribute to the ongoing revitalization of our communities.
 Through this program, eligible businesses will have the opportunity to apply for improvement mini-grants of at least $5,000, along with access to valuable training and resources to support their long-term success.

 This initiative is made possible through the generous support of Optimum Business, with grants administered by the Greenville-Pitt County Chamber of Commerce.